 Bergamot oil possesses photosensitive and melanogenic properties because of the presence of furocoumarins, primarily bergapten (5-methoxypsoralen [5-MOP]).

-Having this in mind you should be careful when using bergamot oil for skin, especially if you're applying it directly to the skin as part of a homemade blend with other oils.
-Plus, you should look for warnings and usage instructions on products containing bergamot oil.
+With this in mind, you should be careful when using bergamot oil for the skin, especially if you're applying it directly as part of a homemade blend with other essential oils.
+Look for warnings and usage instructions on products containing bergamot essential oil.